daturit/lisa_studio/README.md

 ## 10. Complaints and Disputes

-Lisa Studio regularly reviews compliance with this Privacy Policy.
+Bao Vy regularly reviews compliance with this Privacy Policy.
 If you have a complaint or concern, we will attempt to resolve it directly.
 We will also cooperate with data protection authorities to address any unresolved issues.

 ---